 In contrast, studies have shown that in the early 1990’s, minority women averted pursuing a doctorate degree.
 Turner and Thompson (1993) reported that even with all of the benefits that a doctorate degree provide such as employment in faculty position at major research universities, few minority men and even fewer women completed a doctorate degree.
 Some of the reasons that were cited for this disparity included (a) crumbling inner city school, (b) a lack of role models, and (c) a growing number of financially rewarding alternative such as law, medicine, and business degrees (Turner & Thompson, 1993).

 As for me, when it comes to the subject of attaining a quality higher education in the United States, I’ve always harbored a feeling of being at a disadvantage.
 My family migrated to the US in the mid 80’s when I was in my pre-teen years.
-Language barrier, difficulties with cultural assimilation, and personal values/beliefs often served as hurdles that produced utter disbelief about me achieving schooling here beyond secondary education.
+Language barrier, difficulties with cultural assimilation, and personal values/beliefs often served as hurdles that produced utter disbelief for achieving schooling here, beyond secondary education.

 In spite of the doubts and prior uncertainties, in 2005, I earned a Bachelors of Public Administration degree, as well as a Master of Public Health degree, in 2011, from Florida International University (FIU).
 A passion for education and teaching was developed in the process of watching my female instructors; especially those with my similar ethnic background.
 I would watch them deliver their class materials so passionately and become very inspired by their motivation.
 Some of my professors even took it upon themselves to take me under their wings and mentor me; their influence was a great confidence booster.